rencyngina/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File: 3-paths Create a script that counts the number of directories in the PATH.File: 4-global_variables Create a script that lists environment variables.
 File: 5-local_variables Create a script that lists all local variables and environment variables, and function.
 File: 6-create_local_variable Create a script that creates a new local variable.
+File: 7-create_global_variable Create a script that creates a new global variable.